A physician is obligated to consider more than a diseased organ, more even than the whole man - he must view the man in his world. Harvey Cushing

 - Briefly outline the nature of several important piece of legislation concerning healthcare provision, and the practises of doctors.

-- Understand the different innovations being developed in the areas of technology, digital health, bionics, data analytics, informatics, and how these could (or not) be adopted by health systems and their policy implications.
+- Understand the different innovations being developed in the areas of technology, digital health, bionics, data analytics, informatics, distributed ledger technologies, amongst others, and how these could (or not) be adopted by health systems and their policy implications.

-- Discuss possible benefits and challenges for adoption.
+- Discuss possible benefits and challenges for technological adoption in medicine and healthcare.

-- Distinguish and discuss the challenges and innovation employed in developed nations compared with those of less developed nations.
+- Distinguish and discuss the challenges and innovation in developed nations compared with those of less developed nations, as well as undertanding new business models in health arising from emerging and developing market economics.

 An Introduction to Public Policy and Its Relationship to Healthcare